Kuadrant/kuadrant-operator/doc/user-guides/authenticated-rl-with-jwt-and-k8s-authnz.md

 EOF
 ```

-> **Note:** It may take a couple minutes for the RateLimitPolicy to be applied depending on your cluster.
+> **Note:** It may take a couple of minutes for the RateLimitPolicy to be applied depending on your cluster.

 #### Try the API rate limited